Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: Experiments

-\textbf{MVTecAD.} We compare our BGAD-FAS with the state-of-the-art anomaly detection methods, including SPADE \cite{SPADE}, DFR \cite{DFR}, P-SVDD \cite{PatchSVDD}, PaDiM \cite{PaDiM}, CutPaste \cite{CutPaste}, MSFD \cite{MSFD} under the metrics of image-level AUROC, pixel-level AUROC and PRO (Table \ref{tab:main_results}).
-The detailed pixel-level AUROC, and PRO comparison results of all categories are shown in Table \ref{tab:main_results}.
-As shown in Table \ref{tab:main_results}, the BGAD can achieve comparable results with the SOTA methods while the BGAD-FAS reaches the best performance under all three evaluation metrics.
-Our BGAD-FAS can further surpass unsupervised BGAD by 2.0\%, 1.3\% and 2.6\% for image-level AUROC, pixel-level AUROC, and PRO, respectively.
-What's more, the largest gain in PRO demonstrates that the proposed method is not only effective in anomaly detection but also in anomaly localization to better locate the anomalous area.
+\textbf{MVTecAD.} We compare our BGAD with the SOTA AD methods, including unsupervised (PaDiM \cite{PaDiM}, DRAEM \cite{DRAEM}, MSFD \cite{MSFD}, PatchCore \cite{PatchCore} and CFA \cite{CFA}) and supervised methods (FCDD \cite{FCDD}, DevNet\cite{DevNet} and DRA \cite{DRA}).
+The detailed comparison results of all categories are shown in Table \ref{tab:main_results} and Table \ref{tab:main_sup_results}.
+We also implement a variant BGAD$^{w/o}$, which is optimized by the first part of the BG-SPP loss without anomalies.
+Compared with NFAD, our BGAD$^{w/o}$ can achieve better results, this shows that our boundary guiding mechanism is also beneficial to improve the AD performance under the unsupervised setting.
+Our BGAD reaches the best performance under all three evaluation metrics and can further surpass unsupervised baseline NFAD by 2.5\% and 1.3\% AUROC, and 3.0\% PRO.
+The largest gain in PRO demonstrates that our BGAD is more suitable for anomaly localization to better locate the anomalous areas (see Figure \ref{fig:qualitative_results}).
+Compared with supervised AD methods, our method can also surpass these SOTA methods significantly.
+This shows that our boundary guiding mechanism can exploit a few known anomalies more effectively to learn a more discriminative AD model.

-\textbf{BTAD.} We compare our BGAD-FAS with three baseline methods reported in \cite{BTAD}: AutoEncoder with MSE loss, AutoEncoder with SSIM loss, and VT-ADL.
-In \cite{BTAD}, only pixel-level AUROCs are reported, thus we also only evaluate anomaly localization performance under metrics of pixel-level AUROC and PRO.
-The detailed pixel-level AUROC and PRO comparison results of all categories are shown in Table \ref{tab:BTAD}.
-Our BGAD-FAS can achieve 98.5\% mean pixel-level AUROC which surpasses other methods as high as 8.5\% AUROC, and surpasses unsupervised BGAD by 0.7\%.
-What's more, BGAD-FAS can achieve 80.4\% PRO which surpasses unsupervised BGAD by 2.6\%.
+\textbf{BTAD.} We compare our BGAD with three baseline methods reported in \cite{BTAD}: AE-MSE, AE-SSIM, and VT-ADL.
+Following \cite{BTAD}, we evaluate anomaly localization performance and report pixel-level AUROCs.
+The results are shown in Table \ref{tab:BTAD}.
+Our BGAD can achieve 98.6\% mean pixel-level AUROC, which surpasses other methods by a large margin (8.6\%) and surpasses unsupervised baseline NFAD by 0.8\%.
+What's more, BGAD can achieve 82.4\% PRO which surpasses unsupervised NFAD by 4.6\%.